 By submitting this form, you consent to receive emails from Easy Chicken Recipes.

-Keep the Butter Cold
+Keep the Butter Cold!

 When I first tested this recipe, I realized how crucial butter temperature is to the success of chicken Kiev, especially when baking it in the oven.
 If the butter isn’t fully firm when you roll the chicken, it will leak out during the long bake time.
 I always freeze the butter log until it’s rock solid (about 40 minutes) and keep it cold while prepping the chicken.
 This ensures that the butter melts inside the meat as it cooks, basting the chicken from within and giving you that signature burst of garlicky flavor when you cut into it.

-Baked Chicken Kiev Recipe
+Oven-baked Chicken Kiev Recipe

 Ingredients